bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 <https://codepen.io/bgoonz/pen/GREgWEp?editors=0010>

-This is commonly called a “top-down” or “unidirectional” data flow.
-Any state is always owned by some specific component, and any data or UI derived from that state can only affect components “below” them in the tree.
+This is commonly called a "top-down” or "unidirectional” data flow.
+Any state is always owned by some specific component, and any data or UI derived from that state can only affect components "below” them in the tree.

 If you imagine a component tree as a waterfall of props, each component’s state is like an additional water source that joins it at an arbitrary point but also flows down.